119. Sequoias

 Robin:

 A lot of snow fell during the night, but some roads were open the next day, and I parked at Wolverton and walked along the closed road to the General Sherman tree through deep snow.
-(This is not General Sherman, but a smaller tree on the way.)
+(This is not General Sherman, but a smaller tree nearby.)

 The Sierra Nevada remains one of the places I think about most often.
 Especially the giant sequoias.